neuefische/testing-workshop-2021/README.md

 # Testing workshop

+> Switch to the branch `greeting` to see an example for testing!

 This is the starter template for a beginner's testing workshop with TypeScript and Jest.

 You can clone this project or follow the [Project setup from scratch](#project-setup-from-scratch).